-Well, it’s pretty obvious that you can earn miles by flying with an airline of your choice as long as it conducts a frequent flyer program.
+Well, it’s pretty obvious that you can earn miles by flying with an airline of your choice, as long as it conducts a frequent flyer program.
 Since many airlines partner up with competitors to form airline alliances, it’s also possible to collect miles on flights that are operated by other airlines.
-For example, you can sign up for Lufthansa’s Miles and More program and then receive award and tier miles for flights with their partners Air Canada or Aegean Airlines.
-That said, you have to choose one program that your miles shall be credited to and can’t bag your miles multiple times.
+For example, you can sign up for Lufthansa’s Miles&More program and then receive award and tier miles for flights with their partners Air Canada or Aegean Airlines.
+That said, you have to choose one program that your miles shall be credited to and can’t credit a flight at multiple programs.

 There are three major airline alliances that you should know about:

-- Star Alliance (Lufthansa, Swiss, Austrian Airlines, United, LOT …)
+- Star Alliance (Lufthansa, Swiss, United, Singapore Airlines …)

-- Oneworld (Air Berlin, British Airways, American Airlines …)
+- Oneworld (Iberia, Qatar Airways, British Airways, American Airlines …)

 How to calculate how many miles you’ll receive

-Until a few years ago it had been pretty clear: your award miles where calculated based on the booking class and the distance flown.
-As already mentioned, meanwhile many airlines adopted a new system.
-In addition to the two known factors, a new coefficient is crucial for the miles you’ll earn: the sales price.
-Meaning that the more expensive your ticket is, the more miles you’ll receive.
+Until a few years ago, it had been pretty clear: your award miles were calculated based on the booking class and the distance flown.
+As already mentioned, meanwhile, many airlines adopted a new system.
+In addition to the two known factors, a new coefficient is crucial for the miles you’ll earn: the ticket price, meaning that the more expensive your ticket is, the more miles you’ll receive.
 Since this is often only the case for award miles and not for tier miles, it adds some more complexity.

 Method 1 – Booking class and distance

 Even though many airlines switched to a revenue-based system, it is still widespread to calculate miles by using only the booking class and the distance flown.
 For all frequent flyer programs that use the simple way, the following variables determine the number of credited miles:

 - Booking class